egilber2/WiFi_Locationing/wifi_locNB.md

     ## mean of x mean of y
     ## 19.490358  4.018395

-Based on the result of the t-test, we can say with &gt;95% confidence that the difference in means of the instance counts for correctly and incorrectly classifed examples is statistically signifcant.
+Based on the result of the t-test, we can say with &gt;95% confidence that the difference in means of the instance counts for correctly and incorrectly classified examples is indeed statistically significant.

 ### **6.2 WAPs Detected**